-The Chicago Invitation is both a document and a fellowship.
+The Chicago Invitation is a movement within the Reformed Church in America.
+As such, it is a document and a fellowship.

 As a document, it invites office bearers within the Reformed Church in America to affirm and celebrate our ecclesiology and our polity, in contrast to pleasing yet radical departures often proposed.

 As a fellowship, the Chicago Invitation is a gathering of signatories and interested individuals for the purpose of fellowship, instruction, planning, and mutual support.